SofteqDG/ios-objective-c-coding-style/README.md

 #endif
 ```

-Use `#pragma mark` to categorize methods in functional groupings and protocol/delegate implementations following this general structure.
+Use `#pragma mark` directive to categorize methods in functional groupings and protocol/delegate implementations.
+There MUST be one blank line before and after `#pragma mark` directive or set of such directives.

 **For example:**